martincjespersen/DaAnonymization/README.rst

 -----------
 A simple pipeline wrapped around SpaCy, DaNLP and DaCy for anonymizing danish corpora.
 The pipeline allows for custom functions to be implemented and piped in combination with custom functions.

-* Free software: Apache license Version 2.0
+* Free software: Apache-2.0 license

 **Disclaimer:** As the pipeline utilizes predictive models and regex function to identify entities, there is no guarantee that all sensitive information have been remove.